Images

 (Webmin).

-At the El Dragón mine, Porco Municipality, Antonio Quijarro Province, Potosí, Bolivia, molybdomenite is
+At El Dragón mine, Porco Municipality, Antonio Quijarro Province, Potosí, Bolivia, molybdomenite is

 associated with chalcomenite,